phthom/ContainerOrchestration/3-KubernetesLab.md

 > **Normally the kubectl installation has been done during the preparation lab.**

 ### 4. Check kubectl

 type the following command :

 `kubectl version --short`

-And you should get version :
+And you should get version for your client :

 ``` bash
 $ kubectl version --short